-While virtual experiences are more suitable for smaller audiences, digital events have been tremendously successful with larger audiences.
-They host live audiences for engagements such as presentations, webinars, and live audience interaction with breakout rooms or Q&A sessions.
+While virtual experiences are more suitable for mircro prospect targeting, digital events have been tremendously successful with larger audiences.
+They host live audiences for engagements such as presentations, webinars, and live interaction with breakout rooms or Q&A sessions.

 These marketing events are beneficial for brands because you can easily expand your engagement by increasing the flexibility in the execution of your engagements, reaching a much broader audience — all while capturing more robust data.

 Salesforce is an excellent example of a company that reaped the benefits of hosting their annual event for the Asian Pacific region virtually.
-The event was scheduled earlier this year at the onset of COVID-19, in Australia, with 15,000 registered attendees.
+The event was scheduled for early 2020 at the onset of COVID-19, in Australia, with 15,000 registered attendees.
 With only 10 days to make it happen, Salesforce made the pivot to a virtual platform.
 The result: 80,000 online viewers of the virtual event with 1.2 million video views across social media platforms.
 Talk about phenomenal ROI!

 Could one (or all) of these three virtual marketing engagements elevate your brand in the digital space?
-Scheduling a brief discovery call with our team can help you determine which method of virtual engagement can work for your brand.
+Scheduling a brief discovery call with our team can help you determine what will work for your brand.